chromium/chromium/docs/origin_trials_integration.md

   trial to be enabled.
 The list values are case-insensitive, but must match one of the defined `OS_<platform>` macros (see [build_config.h]).
 - `base_feature`: Generates a `base::Feature` in the `blink::features`
-  namespace.
+  namespace if the value is not `"none"`.
 It helps to control the Origin Trial remotely.
-See also [Generate a `base::Feature` instance from a Blink Feature][from blink].
+See also [Generate a `base::Feature` instance from a Blink Feature] [from blink].

 Not specific to Origin Trial: